 Any other person who newly attains eligibility to become a family dependent, such as a new spouse, may be enrolled by you by submitting a change of enrollment form and a Senior Advantage Election Form for each person to your group, and your group submitting the completed enrollment forms to us within 31 calendar days of the person newly attaining eligibility.
-If we fail to receive the completed enrollment forms within 31 calendar days from the date the person is newly eligible, the effective date will begin the first day of the month following the date we receive the completed enrollment forms from your group.
+If we fail to receive the completed enrollment forms within 31 calendar days from the date the person is newly eligible, that person may not be enrolled until the Group's next open enrollment period.